-Chess of course is an extracurricular activity under the category of sports though debatable if chess is a sport (link to my other article), and this should apply to it as well.
+Chess of course is an extracurricular activity under the category of sports though debatable if chess is a sport, and this should apply to it as well.
 Now, whether the side effect of sports immersion can cause a distraction to academic performance is up to debate.

 But it really is relational and can vary depending on the attention balance between the classroom and the sport.
 Still, people are more likely to be encouraged attending school if there is added motivation than when there is none.

 21.)
 Chess is a good way to release stress